“Alfredo (Airam Hernández) have the timbre of the young Pavarotti, a diction that not even in Italy, and a soft voice of velvet…”

 Airam Hernández has quickly become one of the most promising young tenors of his generation.
 The uniqueness of his timbre and his highly developed musicality has given him a place of honor between the rising stars in the opera world ever since the recent start of his career.

-In 2017 successfully debuted the roles of Edgardo in Lucia de Lammermoor at the Opéra de Lausanne, conducted by Maestro Jesús López Cobos; Faust in Gounod’s homonymous masterpiece at Opera de Tenerife conducted by maestro Francesco Ivan Ciampa; and also the roles of Apollo and Dionysos in Manfred Trojahn’s Orest at Opernhaus Zürich being considered “superbly performed” (Opera), “overwhelming…without any doubt, one of the main points of this Orest.” (Ópera Actual) and “outstanding success” (Oper Aktuell).
+In 2017 he successfully debuted the roles of Edgardo in Lucia de Lammermoor at the Opéra de Lausanne, conducted by the remembered Maestro Jesús López Cobos; Faust in Gounod’s homonymous masterpiece at Opera de Tenerife conducted by Maestro Francesco Ivan Ciampa; and also the roles of Apollo and Dionysos in Manfred Trojahn’s Orest at Opernhaus Zürich being considered “superbly performed” (Opera), “overwhelming…without any doubt, one of the main points of this Orest.” (Ópera Actual) and “outstanding success” (Oper Aktuell).

 “Airam Hernández as Edgardo, also an agile actor, whose virile presence was ideally balanced by the warmth and finesse of his singing (he was superb in the final scene) .”